dnth/dnth.github.io/content/portfolio/unlocking_edge_ml_from_pytorch_to_edge_deployment/index.md

 Now let's load the simplified ONNX model and run an inference using `onnxruntime`.

+`onnxruntime` can run on CPU, GPU, or other hardware accelerators.
 For the sake of simplicity, we'll run the inference on CPU.
 After all, majority of edge devices are CPU-based.

 ```python
 import numpy as np